 Start Setting Up Your Shopify Store

 So after creating your account, you will be directed to your admin screen.
 Here, this is where the magic takes place that no one else knows about.
-In the admin screen, you will be able to start customising your store’s look and theme, uploading products, creating collections, setting shipping rates, and much more.
-The screen should look like so: Shopify’s admin home screen already has a list of things for you to do to get yourself started.
-Take advantage of it!
+In the admin screen, you will be able to start customizing your store’s look and theme, uploading products, creating collections, setting shipping rates, and much more.
+The screen should look like so:

 Choosing a Theme